What are the benefits of Nanoknife?

 Surgery

-Professor Krishna Menon is a leading consultant liver transplant and hepatopancreatobiliary surgeon who is based in London.
+Mr Krishna Menon is a leading consultant liver transplant and hepatopancreatobiliary surgeon based in London.
 He has a specialist interest in laparoscopic major liver resection (hepatectomy), liver cancer, laparoscopic major pancreatic resection (pancreatectomy), pancreatic cancer and liver transplantation.
-He is an expert in laparoscopic (keyhole) surgery for the pancreas, liver, and removal of the gallbladder.
+An expert in laparoscopic (keyhole) surgery for the pancreas, liver, and removal of the gallbladder, he privately practises at Cleveland Clinic London Rapid Access Gallbladder Unit

-Professor Menon was appointed to King's College Hospital NHS Foundation Trust in 2013.
-Previously, Professor Menon was a consultant surgeon between 2002 to 2012 at the Leeds Teaching Hospitals NHS Trust.
-Over the years as a consultant at the Leeds Teaching Hospitals NHS Trust, and currently at King's, he has helped develop techniques in liver transplantation and HPB.
+Mr Menon was appointed to King's College Hospital NHS Foundation Trust in 2013.
+Previously, Mr Menon was a consultant transplant and hepatopancreatobiliary surgeon between 2002 to 2012 at the Leeds Teaching Hospitals NHS Trust.
+Over the years as a consultant at the Leeds Teaching Hospitals NHS Trust, and currently at King's, he has been instrumental in developing techniques in liver transplantation and HPB.

 View Profile